-Not only is it made with loads of actual oreo cookies baked into the layers but the cake itself looks like a big oreo, with white vanilla frosting sitting between two layers of chocolate cake.
+Not only is it made with loads of actual Oreo cookies baked into the layers but the cake itself looks like a big Oreo, with white vanilla frosting sitting between two layers of chocolate cake.

-To bake the oreos into the layers, you just line the bottoms of your 9″ baking pans with oreos and then pour in your chocolate cake batter.
+To bake the Oreos into the layers, you just line the bottoms of your 9-inch cake pans with Oreo cookies.

 Then you make a simple vegan vanilla frosting for the center and a delicious vegan chocolate buttercream to frost the tops and sides.
-Just like a giant oreo.

 As you can see in the photos, I added some little piping detail at the base of the cake.
 So there is enough to do that if you want to.